karolinvalaszkai/blobify/README.md

 Follow the steps below to get started.

-1. Clone the repository from GitHub.
+1. Clone the repository from GitHub

-2. Navigate to the the my-app folder and write
+2. Navigate to the the my-app folder
+3. Install dependencies

 ```
 $ npm install
 ```
-to install the dependencies.

 3. Start a development server
 ```
 $ npm start
 ```
-4. Build the project once
+4. Build the project
 ```
 $ npm run build
 ```

 ## Structure
 The main file is located at src/index.html.
-Styling can be added in src/styles.css and scripts in src/main.js.
+Styling can be added in src/styles.css and scripts in ?.

 The code is compiled with ? and supports the latest ? features.

 ## Deployment
-The lastest version of the `master` branch on GitHub is auto-deployed to [https://tamargotchi.now.sh](https://tamargotchi.now.sh).
+The lastest version of the `master` branch on GitHub is auto-deployed to [URL](URL).